 - Congestive Heart Failure

-Using a digital thermometer or a pediatric rectal thermometer in your cat’s ear, measure her temperature.
+Measure the cat’s temperature using a digital thermometer or a pediatric rectal thermometer in your cat’s ear.
 A normal cat’s body temperature will be between 100.4oF to 102.5oF.

 If your Maine Coons temperature is higher than this, she has a fever.